reykjalin/fn/README.md

-# ❄️ libfn
+# ❄️ Fönn

 [![Build and run Fönn tests](https://github.com/reykjalin/fn/actions/workflows/tests.yml/badge.svg?branch=main)](https://github.com/reykjalin/fn/actions/workflows/tests.yml) [![builds.sr.ht status](https://builds.sr.ht/~reykjalin/fn/commits/main/tests.yml.svg)](https://builds.sr.ht/~reykjalin/fn/commits/main/tests.yml?)

-If you're looking for the editor, you can find that in the [./tui](./tui) folder.

-`libfn` is an editor engine that I'm working on for fun.
+This repo contains 2 projects: `libfn`, and Fönn. `libfn` is an editor engine that I'm working on for fun.
+Fönn is a code editor powered by `libfn`.
-It's currently used to power my toy editor project [Fönn](./tui).

-If you're working on a Zig project and want to play around with the library itself you can do so by installing fun with `zig fetch --save git+https://git.sr.ht/~reykjalin/fn`.
-You can also try my toy editor by building the editor from the [./tui](./tui) folder.

 My primary goal is to eventually have a modern, capable TUI code editor that's powered by a reusable editing engine.
 The engine itself will eventually be exposed as a static library with a C API, but